ladypineapple/git-practice/README.md

 -  <answer-here>

-After you've confirmed that your issue is submitted, you're done!
+After you've answered the questions, create a pull request with your response.

 ## [License](LICENSE)